Gongnyong Ridge

 Gongnyong Ridge (설악산 공룡능선) is a mountain ridge in Seoraksan National Park, located in Gangwon Province, South Korea.
 It is the central ridge of Seoraksan, dividing it.
 The ridge earns its name due to the mountain peaks in the ridge looking as "vigorous and dynamic as a dinosaur rising from the ground".
-The Gongnyong Ridge was formed from the Jurassic-era granite of Seoraksan being shaped over the years due to tectonic shifts and erosion.
+The Gongnyong Ridge was formed from the Jurassic period granite of Seoraksan being shaped over the years due to tectonic shifts and erosion.

 It has earned much recognition because of its beauty, both from domestic and international sources, such as being labelled the most scenic location among the national parks of South Korea.
 It is also known for frequent accidents to hikers and sightseers.

 Geography

 The Gongnyong Ridge extends from Madeungnyeong Pass to Sinseonam Rock.
-It is the central ridge of Seoraksan, dividing the park from east to west, forming the boundary between Sokcho and Inje-gun.
-Because ofthis, water from the Sea of Japan evaporates and meets the cold air near the spikes of the ridge, creating large amounts of fog and clouds near the peaks.
+It is the central ridge of Seoraksan, dividing the park from east to west, forming the boundary between Sokcho and Inje County.
+Because of this, water from the Sea of Japan evaporates and meets the cold air near the spikes of the ridge, creating large amounts of fog and clouds near the peaks.
 This makes visibility of the ridge difficult, or impossible in many cases.
 Being the central ridge of the park, it provides views of both inner and outer Seorak.

 The ridge earns its name due to the mountain peaks in the ridge looking as "vigorous and dynamic as a dinosaur rising from the ground" by the Cultural Heritage Administration of Korea.
 Gongnyong is a Romanization of the word 공룡, which means 'dinosaur' in Korean.
 A hiking trail through the ridge is very strenuous, with steep peaks, and requires 13 hours to complete.
 The trail through the ridge itself is 5.1 km, going through Seorak-dong, Biseondae, the ridge itself, and exiting through Cheonbuldong Valley and back out through Biseondae.

 The ridge is often considered one of the most difficult mountain courses to climb in Korea.

 The tallest peak in the ridge is Nahanbong, at 1298 m.